parthsanghavi017/parthsanghavi017/README.md

 - 👋 Hi, I’m @parthsanghavi017
-- 👀 I’m interested in learning about various appliations of phython mainly in the field of Biotechnology, Chemistry and Geology
+- 👀 I’m interested in learning about various appliations of python in the field of Bioinformatics
-- 🌱 I’m currently learning Bachelor's in Biotechnology, Chemisty and Zoology
+- 🌱 I’m currently pursuing Master's in Bioinformatics
-- 💞️ I’m looking to collaborate on nothing actually, I still want to explore the above mentioned domains before I collaborate.
+- 💞️ I’m looking to collaborate in Drug Discovery and Bioinformatics
 - 📫 How to reach me?
 Feel free to mail me at parth.sanghavi017@gmail.com

 <!---